scipy-conference/scipy_proceedings/papers/geoffrey_poore/geoffrey_poore.rst

 so that they will be available to other sessions for plotting and further analysis.
 In this simple example, dividing the tasks among multiple sessions provides little if any performance benefit.
-But if I were working with a larger dataset and/or more intensive calculations, it could be very useful to separate such calculations from the plotting and final analysis.
-That way, the calculations will only be performed when the data or calculation code is modified.
+But if I were working with a larger data set and/or more intensive calculations, it could be very useful to separate such calculations from the plotting and final analysis.
+That way, the calculations will only be performed when the data set or calculation code is modified.

-The data file ``austin_tmax.csv`` was located in my document’s root directory.
-Since the PythonTeX working directory is by default a PythonTeX directory created within the document directory, I had to specify a relative path to the data file.
+The data file ``austin_tmax.csv`` is located in my document’s root directory.
+Since the PythonTeX working directory is by default a PythonTeX directory created within the document directory, I have to specify a relative path to the data file.
 I could have set the working directory to be the document directory instead, via ``\setpythontexworkingdir{.}``.
 But this way all saved files will be